-Video Analytic features of the SightLogix Perimeter Security System
+Video Analytic features of the SightLogix System

 SightLogix SightSensors provide advanced detection capabilities covering a wide range of behavioral events.
 During initial calibration, each SightSensor is geo-referenced to the scene which provides the exact location, speed and size of detected targets.
 Knowing the location and size of targets is the key for accurate outdoor detection.

-SightSensors provide the following video analytic methods of target detection:
+SightSensors provide the following detection capabilities:

 - Up to 64 individual Alarm Zones or Restricted Areas / Each of these 64 zones can have an unlimited number of rules